Izolyatsia prison: Conditions

-According to the testimony of former prisoners, the offices and basements of the former factory were reequipped as jail cells with 5-litre cans for toilets.
+According to the testimony of former prisoners, the offices and basements of the former factory were reequipped as jail cells with five-litre cans for toilets.
 A few of the administrative buildings were used by the staff of the Izolyatsia prison as torture chambers.

 Former prisoners have remarked that the Izolyatsia buildings are not equipped to serve as a prison, and that its conditions more closely resemble those of a concentration camp.
 Prisoners are forced to work for the wardens, who regularly use physical violence, and are deprived of food, water, and medical care.

-From 2014–2016, as many as 100 prisoners were held in basement cells at any one time.
+From 2014 to 2016, as many as 100 prisoners were held in basement cells at any one time.
 Izolyatsia lacked bunks and toilets, so prisoners used plastic water containers for waste.
 By 2017, there were still no toilets in the cells located above the basements, so prisoners were led to a separate building to use the toilets twice a day.
 Prisoners could lose toilet privileges.
 In July 2017, at the initiative of one of the prisoners, the prison cells were renovated and toilets and sinks were installed.
-Nevertheless, in many of the buildings—the two isolation cells and the sixth cell, called the 'luxe'—conditions did not change.
+Nevertheless, in many of the buildings—the two isolation cells and the sixth cell, called the "luxe"—conditions did not change.

 According to the report by the Office of the UN High Commissioner for Human Rights for the period from 16 November 2019 to 15 February 2020, the individuals detained in Izolyatsia underwent torture, including electric shocks, mock executions and sexual violence.
-In accordance with the report, representatives of the DPR's State Security Ministry carried out interrogations there.
-The journalist Stanislav Aseyev, who was held in the Izolyatsia prison from 2017 to 2019, suggests that acts have been carried out there would qualify as war crimes.
-He recalls the torture leading to suicide attempts for some prisoners.
+In accordance with the report, representatives of the DPR's state security ministry carried out interrogations there.
+The journalist Stanislav Aseyev, who was held in the Izolyatsia prison from 2017 to 2019, stated that acts have been carried out there would qualify as war crimes.
+He described the torture leading to suicide attempts of several prisoners.

-During the 2022 Russian invasion of Ukraine, Ukraine Foreign Minister Dmytro Kuleba said that the prison "continues to function as a literal concentration camp, in Europe in the 21st Century".
+During the 2022 Russian invasion of Ukraine, Ukraine's foreign minister, Dmytro Kuleba, said that the prison "continues to function as a literal concentration camp, in Europe in the 21st Century".

 Notable prisoners

-As of 2014, there were more than 100 prisoners in Izolyatsia.
+In 2014, there were more than 100 prisoners in Izolyatsia.
 Dmitrii Potekhin, Valentina Buchok, Galina Gaeva, and Stanislav Aseyev have all been held in Izolyatsia.

 Roman Lyagin case

-In June 2019, Roman Lyagin was apprehended by representatives of the SSU.
-Lyagin was accused of participation in a terrorist organisation, infringement of Ukraine’s territorial integrity, and treason for his role in organising a referendum regarding the status of the DPR, the results of which were not recognised by Ukraine, the European Union or the United States.
+In June 2019, Lyagin was apprehended by representatives of the SSU.
+Lyagin was accused of participation in a terrorist organisation, infringement of Ukraine's territorial integrity, and treason for his role in organising a referendum regarding the status of the DPR, the results of which were not recognised by Ukraine, the European Union or the United States.
 Lyagin was also implicated in the seizure of the Izolyatsia Foundation's site by the DPR.
-Representatives of the Foundation and former captives of the Izolyatsia prison insist that Lyagin is personally responsible for the seizure of the site and its transformation into a secret prison, but Kyiv's Shevchenkovskyi Court has not recognised the Foundation or the former Izolyatsia prisoners as an injured party in the Roman Lyagin case.
+Representatives of the foundation and former captives of the Izolyatsia prison insist that Lyagin is personally responsible for the seizure of the site and its transformation into a secret prison, but Kyiv's Shevchenkovskyi Court has not recognised the foundation or the former Izolyatsia prisoners as an injured party in the Lyagin case.